GoldenMaximo/Max-s-Bike-Shop/README.md

 ## Usage example

-This is a functional dummy e-commerce to buy and sell firearms.
-Create an account, list new guns, buy what's avaliable.
+This is a functional dummy e-commerce to buy and sell bicycles.
+Create an account, list new bikes, buy what's avaliable.

 ## Built With